CodeSequence/ngrx-store-router/README.md

 ### Usage

-- In your app's main module, import the router reducer, add the reducer to the `provideStore()` function, and add the `routerMiddleware` to provide them to Angular's injector:
+- In your app's main module, import the router reducer, add the reducer to the `provideStore()` function under the name `router`, and add the `routerMiddleware` to provide them to Angular 2.

 ```typescript